clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

 This section shows you how to create a new :abbr:`VM (Virtual Machine)` and manually install |CL| into it with VMware ESXi 6.5.

-If you would prefer to use a preconfigured |CL| VMware disk image instead, see :ref:`vmware-esxi-preconfigured-cl-image`.

 Manually installing |CL| into a new VM provides you some additional configuration flexibility during installation.
 For example: alternate disk sizes, number of partitions, pre-installed bundles, etc.